 If this happens, don’t panic.
 After the resting hairs have been shed, they are generally replaced by a markedly thicker hair—typically after about a month.

 We thought you might ask that.
-And it’s why we created this video: How to use your minoxidil.
+And it’s why we created this video for minoxidil solution: How to use your minoxidil.
+To learn how to apply foam, read our handy explainer here.
 When you’re not applying it, you can store it at room temperature.

 Pro tip: Minoxidil only works with consistent use; to maintain your newly luscious head of hair, you must continue to apply minoxidil twice daily.